Is it Perimenopause? Hormones during your 40’s and late 30’s - Lakeside Natural Medicine

 Perimenopause can last up to 10 years before you finally have your last period (Menopause).
 While it’s a completely normal transition, it can be tumultuous time for many women.
 It can be like puberty all over again and what woman wants that?!

 Perimenopause involves a sequence of events.
-First there is a decline in progesterone levels and high and fluctuating estrogen levels.
+First, there is a decline in progesterone while estrogens climb and fluctuate greatly.
 It’s as if your estrogen is on a roller coaster.
 As you progress through the process, eventually estrogen levels will drop and remain consistently low.
 Towards the end of this process, there are changes in insulin metabolism – this partly explains why it’s so much harder to lose weight in your 40’s!

-Most of the symptoms of perimenopause are due to the declining levels of progesterone, combined with the elevating levels of estrogen.
+Most of the symptoms of perimenopause are due to the declining levels of progesterone, combined with the elevated and fluctuating levels of estrogen.
 Estrogen can spike up to 3 times higher than when you were younger.
-This big gap between high levels of estrogen and low progesterone is what causes problems.
+This big gap between high levels of estrogen and low progesterone is what causes many of the symptoms.

 So, what can you do to stay feeling healthy and happy during this process?

-2. Get adequate sleep and maintain a consistent sleep schedule.
+2. Prioritize sleep – maintain a consistent sleep schedule and sleep in total darkness.
 If you are unable to sleep on your own, magnesium, adrenal support and progesterone could help.
-Decrease caffeine to a maximum of 1 cup per day.
-Try green tea or Matcha instead as these are also great for hormone balance.
+Some people need to avoid caffeine all together.
+A healthy circadian rhythm is essential for sleep.

-3. Keep alcohol consumption low – drinking alcohol interferes with your body’s ability to metabolize and clear estrogens.
+8. Reduce or stop alcohol – drinking alcohol interferes with your body’s ability to metabolize and clear estrogens.
 Not what we want to have happen when estrogen levels are already too high!
 Unfortunately, alcohol never helps our hormones.

 Editor’s Note: The information in this article is intended for your educational use only.
 Always seek the advice of your physician or other qualified health practitioners with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.